 The ability to identify potential problems is of no consequence if you aren’t equipped with the right tools and training to maximize your skill with said tools.
 Training gives a student an idea of where deficiencies lie.
 This is not something most people realize without training.
 Why?
 It is because they can only rely on their own frame of reference.
 An experienced and qualified instructor has the ability to assess the shooter’s issues and provide diagnostic feedback to improve performance.
 Additionally, great instructors can provide additional insight to reinforce the basics – which in shooting, is all about the basics.

 The equipment we choose needs to fall in line with what our mission and intent is.
-As Pat Rogers with EAG Tactical says, “Mission drives the gear train.”
-I carry my sidearm, at least one reload, and a flashlight.
+As Pat Rogers would say, “Mission drives the gear train.”
+I carry my sidearm, at least one reload, handheld flashlight and a tourniquet.
 I have no intent of getting into a gunfight, but I have equipment available immediately to me be that is beneficial if I find myself in a situation.
-For duty I carry three spare magazines with my sidearm because there is the potential that I will have to purposely respond to a gunfight, and also have a carbine with multiple magazines readily available.
+For duty I carry two spare magazines with my sidearm because there is the potential that I will have to purposely respond to a gunfight, and also have a carbine with multiple magazines readily available.
 This does not mean I will not intervene while off duty, but engaging in gun fights is not the mission when I leave home.

 Something I learned early on in my police career is the “what if” game.
 This consists of actively processing your current situation, thinking about potential outcomes that may unexpectedly occur.
 Most of us, police and civilian, do this actively when we drive.
 We watch the traffic around us and have a plan in mind as to how we’d respond if someone cuts in front of us or brakes suddenly.